yifangao112/yifangao112.github.io/_pages/about.md

 **Electronics**

 <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-- We propose NoGoZero+, an improved AlphaZero-based agent for the game of NoGo.
-It achieves 6x faster training and outperforms the original AlphaZero with significantly less data.
+- We propose NoGoZero+, an enhanced AlphaZero-based agent for the game of NoGo.
+By introducing innovative training strategies, it achieves a 6x speedup in training and defeats the original AlphaZero agent with significantly less data (20k vs 120k games).
+The program was the runner-up in the 2020 China Computer Game Championship.
 </div>
 </div>